thequbit/monroeminutes/README.md

 Different input interpretation
 	The user can provide 0 - n organizations
-	The user can provide 1 - n keywords (seperated by commas in the searchstring)
+	The user can provide 1 - n keywords (seperated by spaces in the searchstring)

 A very simple front-end is provided as index.php.
 This is a simple webform that POST's to the searchapi.php api php script.